General election 2024: What happens when an election is called?

 Parliament continues to sit until it is prorogued (and then dissolved).
 It is normal for Parliament to be prorogued before dissolution.
 This final period is known as ‘wash-up’.

-At this election, parliament sat for two days after the election was called and then prorogued on May 24th, meaning wash-up only lasted for two days.
+At the 2024 election, parliament sat for two days after the election was called and then prorogued on May 24th, meaning wash-up only lasted for two days.

 Wash-up is the opportunity for parliament to get through any unfinished business before dissolution.
 There is usually a rush to rapidly pass legislation through parliament to get it onto the statute book, normally requiring cooperation between parties to agree which bills they will support through this expedited legislative process.
 Any legislation not completed by the end of ‘wash-up’ will not enter into law and most cannot be continued into the next parliament.